stevenlimhw/Matcher/README.md

-# <b>TradingServer</b>
+# <b>Matcher</b>

 ## <b>Overview</b>
-TradingServer simulates how an orderbook gets updated as orders are being added and matched following a particular matching algorithm, as well as trading bots which follow various algorithmic trading strategies to take advantage of market inefficiencies.

-This is a side project to improve my familiarity with the .NET language C#, following Object-Oriented (OO) design principles, and to expose myself further into how algorithms can make an impact in the trading scene.
+`Matcher` simulates how an orderbook gets updated as orders are being added and matched following a particular matching algorithm, as well as trading bots which follow various algorithmic trading strategies to take advantage of market inefficiencies.
+This is a side project to improve my familiarity with C#, following Object-Oriented (OO) design principles, and to expose myself further into how algorithms can make an impact in the trading scene.

 ## <b>Action Plan</b>
 - [x] Implement TradingEngine classes